Answer

 Explore Census Data – The new Census Bureau data tool; some legacy Census Bureau data tools will remain operational.

-Knoxville Area Facts and Figures – The planning commission's annually published brochure is a descriptive text and statistical summary of local physical, social, cultural, government, and economic conditions in the Knoxville area.
+Knoxville area planning and development data – The planning commission's reports of local physical, social, cultural, government, and economic conditions in the Knoxville area.

 Occupational Employment and Wage Estimates – Estimates are calculated by the Bureau of Labor Statistics with data collected from employers in all industry sectors in Knoxville.